mikemwanga/Data_Science/README.md

-# training-requirements
-Training requirements for joining projects
+# Python and Machine Learning

 My forte to learn and expertise in python and machine learning has led me here.

 The Python for Data Science exercise explores multiple python libraries including pandas, matplotlib, plotly